GoogleChrome/web.dev/src/site/content/en/blog/how-to-report-metrics/index.md

 ---
 title: How to report metrics and build a performance culture
-subhead: Understand why performance matters when it comes to conversion
+subhead: Understand why performance matters when it comes to conversion.
 authors:
   - martinschierle
 date: 2019-05-05
 hero: hero.jpg